Terren S. Peizer Sells 11,000 Shares of Ontrak, Inc. (NASDAQ:OTRK) Stock

-Ontrak, Inc. (NASDAQ:OTRK) Chairman Terren S. Peizer sold 11,000 shares of the company’s stock in a transaction dated Tuesday, July 6th.
-The shares were sold at an average price of $31.13, for a total transaction of $342,430.00.
-The sale was disclosed in a legal filing with the SEC, which is accessible through the SEC website.
+Ontrak, Inc. (NASDAQ:OTRK) Chairman Terren S. Peizer sold 11,000 shares of the company’s stock in a transaction dated Thursday, July 8th.
+The shares were sold at an average price of $31.16, for a total transaction of $342,760.00.
+The sale was disclosed in a legal filing with the Securities & Exchange Commission, which can be accessed through this hyperlink.

-Ontrak (NASDAQ:OTRK) last issued its earnings results on Thursday, May 6th.
-The company reported ($0.32) EPS for the quarter, topping the Zacks’ consensus estimate of ($0.44) by $0.12.
-The business had revenue of $28.72 million for the quarter, compared to the consensus estimate of $25.29 million.
+Ontrak (NASDAQ:OTRK) last posted its quarterly earnings results on Thursday, May 6th.
+The company reported ($0.32) earnings per share for the quarter, topping the Zacks’ consensus estimate of ($0.44) by $0.12.
+The company had revenue of $28.72 million for the quarter, compared to the consensus estimate of $25.29 million.
 Ontrak had a negative net margin of 20.77% and a negative return on equity of 54.79%.
-Equities analysts anticipate that Ontrak, Inc. will post -2.09 EPS for the current fiscal year.
+As a group, equities research analysts expect that Ontrak, Inc. will post -2.09 earnings per share for the current fiscal year.

-Several analysts have recently issued reports on OTRK shares.
-Canaccord Genuity decreased their target price on shares of Ontrak from $46.00 to $38.00 and set a “buy” rating on the stock in a research report on Friday, May 7th.
-Cowen reiterated a “market perform” rating and set a $35.00 price target (down from $75.00) on shares of Ontrak in a report on Monday, March 8th.
-Benchmark upped their price target on shares of Ontrak from $40.00 to $50.00 and gave the company a “buy” rating in a report on Wednesday, March 17th.
-B. Riley cut their price target on shares of Ontrak from $73.00 to $58.00 and set a “buy” rating on the stock in a report on Monday, May 10th.
-Finally, Zacks Investment Research upgraded shares of Ontrak from a “sell” rating to a “hold” rating in a report on Saturday, May 22nd.
-Three equities research analysts have rated the stock with a hold rating and three have issued a buy rating to the company.
-Ontrak currently has a consensus rating of “Buy” and an average price target of $41.67.
+A number of large investors have recently bought and sold shares of OTRK.
+BlackRock Inc. raised its stake in Ontrak by 1.8% during the fourth quarter.
+BlackRock Inc. now owns 608,914 shares of the company’s stock worth $37,625,000 after purchasing an additional 10,922 shares during the period.
+Wells Fargo & Company MN raised its stake in Ontrak by 45.6% during the fourth quarter.
+Wells Fargo & Company MN now owns 36,518 shares of the company’s stock worth $2,256,000 after purchasing an additional 11,444 shares during the period.
+Rhumbline Advisers raised its stake in Ontrak by 7.6% during the fourth quarter.
+Rhumbline Advisers now owns 9,583 shares of the company’s stock worth $592,000 after purchasing an additional 673 shares during the period.
+Oppenheimer & Co.
+Inc. raised its stake in Ontrak by 12.4% during the fourth quarter.
+Oppenheimer & Co.
+Inc. now owns 14,148 shares of the company’s stock worth $874,000 after purchasing an additional 1,563 shares during the period.
+Finally, Steward Partners Investment Advisory LLC purchased a new position in Ontrak during the fourth quarter worth approximately $321,000.
+32.91% of the stock is currently owned by institutional investors.

 Ontrak, Inc operates as an artificial intelligence powered, virtualized outpatient healthcare treatment company that provides in-person or telehealth intervention services to health plans and other third-party payors.
 Its Ontrak PRE (Predict-Recommend-Engage) platform predicts people whose chronic disease will improve with behavior change, recommends care pathways that people are willing to follow, and engages people who aren't getting the care they need.